zanechua/comment-worker/README.md

 # Usage

+## Setup

 Click on the Deploy with Workers button above and follow through the steps to finish the setup.

 Create a GitHub app by going to [https://github.com/settings/apps](https://github.com/settings/apps) with the permissions of the following:

 ![GHA Permissions](https://github.com/zanechua/comment-worker/assets/4265429/a5b7e22d-fc15-4828-8289-b9de3958ee24)

 Make sure to generate the private key and download the pem file.

 Install the app into the repository you are intending to use with `comment-worker`